Yoasobi discography

-Besides the regular releases, Yoasobi began exploring English-language songs by translating from the original Japanese in 2021 with "Into the Night" from "Yoru ni Kakeru", and subsequently produced three EPs, E-Side (2021), E-Side 2 (2022), and E-Side 3 (2024).
-Outside their regular work, the duo also collaborated with four Naoki Prize-winning novelists—Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori—to perform four songs based on their short stories, resulting the book Hajimete no (2022), and its companion EP (2023).
+In addition to their regular releases, Yoasobi began exploring English-language songs by translating the original Japanese songs.
+It resulted in EPs, E-Side (2021), E-Side 2 (2022), E-Side 3 (2024), and E-Side 4 (2026).
+Outside their regular work, the duo also collaborated with four Naoki Prize-winning professional novelists—Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori—to perform four songs based on their short stories, resulting the book Hajimete no (2022), and its companion EP (2023).